 Calves are generally taken away from their mothers within 24 hours of birth, causing immense distress for both mother and calf.
 Both have been seen to cry out for each other as they are separated.
 The mother has to endure this happening 4 or 5 times before she is considered ‘spent’.

-Males, who are of little use to the dairy industry, are either killed shortly after birth or sent away to be reared for veal, while females follow the fate of their mothers – milked continually throughout their lives.
+Males, who are of little use to the dairy industry, are either killed shortly after birth or sent away to be reared for veal.
+A 2018 investigation estimated that 95,000 male calves were being killed every year within a few days of birth.
+Meanwhile females follow the fate of their mothers – milked continually throughout their lives.

 The unnaturally high production of milk leaves dairy cows susceptible to mastitis, a painful udder infection.
 In severe cases of the infection, the cows are killed.
 This happens in great numbers, as mastitis is the most common cause for 'premature culling' according to AHDB Dairy.
 Meanwhile, many suffer lameness due to their unnatural surroundings.
 They are generally kept indoors for at least half of the year.